Why women need to save more than men

 Finally, because women generally tend to live longer than men, not only can they expect to spend more years in retirement, but they must consider that a couple's retirement savings may be diminished by health care costs for the spouse who dies first.
-According to the Social Security Administration, the average life span of a woman today is approximately five years longer than the average man's life span.4
+According to the Centers for Disease Control and Prevention, the average life expectancy of a 65-year old woman today is approximately three years longer than it is for a man.2

 Saving more just to catch up

 The earnings of women have tended to increase in recent years.
 This could mean that potentially more investments will be made by women.

 Nonetheless, the bottom line is that in order to make up for differences in earnings and benefits, and more retirement years due to longer life spans, women have to invest more to fund their retirement.